-You can compare the fuel economy, greenhouse and emissions of different cars (including 4-wheel drives and light commercial vehicles) by using the GreenVehicleGuide.
+You can compare the fuel economy, greenhouse and emissions of different cars (including 4WDs and light commercial vehicles) by using the GreenVehicleGuide.

 The Truck Buyers Guide has useful information on choosing a cost-efficient commercial vehicle or truck.
 Sometimes the cheaper option truck can result in the highest long-term cost due to fuel and ongoing maintenance.

 Electric vehicles (EVs) use a lithium-ion battery-powered electric motor and produce zero tailpipe CO2 emissions.
 EVs recharge from home-based power outlets and external charging stations.
 Maintenance needs are low, given that EVs have fewer parts and less mechanical complexity than combustion-engine vehicles.